python-discord/meta/CONTRIBUTING.md

     * If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.
 3. **Adhere to the prevailing code style**, which we enforce using [`flake8`](http://flake8.pycqa.org/en/latest/index.html) and [`pre-commit`](https://pre-commit.com/).
     * Run `flake8` and `pre-commit` against your code **before** you push it.
 Your commit will be rejected by the build server if it fails to lint.
-    * [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are a powerful tool that can be a daunting to set up.
-Fortunately, `pre-commit` abstracts this process away from you and is provided as a dev dependency for this project.
-Run `pipenv run precommit` when setting up the project and you'll never have to worry about breaking the build for linting errors.
+    * [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are a powerful git feature for executing custom scripts when certain important git actions occur.
+The pre-commit hook is the first hook executed during the commit process and can be used to check the code being committed & abort the commit if issues, such as linting failures, are detected.
+While git hooks can seem daunting to configure, the `pre-commit` framework abstracts this process away from you and is provided as a dev dependency for this project.
+Run `pipenv run precommit` when setting up the project and you'll never have to worry about committing code that fails linting.
 4. **Make great commits**.
 A well structured git log is key to a project's maintainability; it efficiently provides insight into when and *why* things were done for future maintainers of the project.
     * Commits should be as narrow in scope as possible.
 Commits that span hundreds of lines across multiple unrelated functions and/or files are very hard for maintainers to follow.
 After about a week they'll probably be hard for you to follow too.
     * Avoid making minor commits for fixing typos or linting errors.
 Since you've already set up a `pre-commit` hook to run the linting pipeline before a commit, you shouldn't be committing linting issues anyway.